psiva06/git-handy/git-basics.md

 #2.
 To clone the repository

     git clone "remote repository"
-    git clone --bare "remote repository" #-> This command will create bare repository and you won't get the working tree
+    git clone --bare "remote repository" #-> This command will create bare repository and you wont get the working tree

 #3.
 To list the branches